 Management and the Board of Directors review the appropriateness of dividends on a monthly basis taking into account, among other considerations, the applicable solvency requirements under corporate legislation; current and anticipated industry conditions; and, particularly, growth opportunities requiring Expansion Capital, management's forecast of Distributable Earnings, its forecasted Dividend Payout Ratio, and forecasted capital to be deployed under its NCIB.
-At this time, CES intends to continue to pay cash dividends to shareholders, but these dividends are not guaranteed.
+At this time, CES intends to continue to pay cash dividends to shareholders.
 In addition, future expansion, investments, acquisitions, or future share-buy backs under CES' NCIB program may be funded internally by allocating a portion of cash flow in conjunction with, or in replacement of, external sources of capital such as debt or the issuance of equity.
 To the extent that CES deploys cash flow to finance these activities, the amount of cash dividends to shareholders may be affected.
-Alternatively, to the extent that CES' sustainable operating after tax cash flow improves, the amount of cash dividends to shareholders may be increased.
-Over the long-term, CES' business model has historically shown it can support a proportion of cash flow from operations being paid out as a dividend or through share-buy backs as the long-term Expansion Capital investments and Maintenance Capital expenditures required for CES to execute its business plan have not been significant in relation to the total revenue and EBITDAC generated.
+Alternatively, to the extent that CES' sustainable operating after tax cash flow intropy shown it can support a proportion of cash flow from operations being paid out as a dividend or through share-buy backs as the long-term Expansion Capital investments and Maintenance Capital expenditures required for CES to execute its business plan have not been significant in relation to the total revenue and EBITDAC generated.